 Having removed the cylinder, wrap a clean cloth or rag round underneath the piston to prevent any foreign matter or dirt getting into the crankcase.
 If the combustion head is badly carbonised this must be cleaned, the generally accepted method being to scrape the chamber free of the carbon deposit, which can be done with an old screw-driver or similar tool.
 The top of the piston should also be scraped free of all deposit, using an old blunt knife or chisel, and while carrying out this operation see that no side strain is thrown on the piston.
-If the rings are quite free in their grooves they need not be removed, but if they are obviously choked up with burnt oil loosen them very carefully, take them off the piston and clean the grooves thoroughly.
-Take the piston off the connecting rod to do this, First remove the gudgeon pin from the piston, and to do this, take out the retaining springs, one of which will be found on either side of the gudgeon pin.
-These springs fit into the recessed rings in the piston bosses and to withdraw must be squeezed together with the special small pliers provided.
-Afterwards the gudgeon pin can be pushed out.
-Wher replacing the piston, see that both the gudgeon pin retaining springs are in place.
+If the rings are quite free in their grooves they need not be removed, but if they are obviously choked up with burnt oil loosen them very carefully, take them off the piston end clean the grooves thoroughly.
+Take the piston off the connecting rod to do this.
+First remove the gudgeon pin from the piston, and to do this, take out the retaining springs, one of which will be found on either side of the gudgeon pin.
+These springs ift into the receased rings in the piston bosses and to withdraw must be squeezed together with the special small pliers provided.
+Alterwards the gudgeon pin can be pushed out.
+When replacing the piston, see that both the gudgeon pin retaining springs are in place.
 Having got rid of all deposit from both the head and piston, wash all particles off with paraffin.
 Before replacing the cylinder after cleaning, carefully oil the piston, and see that the joints of the piston rings are on opposite sides of the piston.
-If the washer between the cylinder head and barrel has been damaged in detaching the head, replace with a new one.
-No washer is fitted at the cylinder foot, the joint being made with gold size only.
-Before replacing the cylinder on to the crankcase, clean the faces of these two parts and smear with this compound.
-If gold size is not available, shellac will serve the purpose equally well, or a thin brown paper washer can be cut, which should be well soaked in oil before fitting in place.
-Should it be necessary to remove the valves when the head in illustration D. Screw up until it presses inside the hollow of the valve head.
-Hold the cylinder head firmly, keep screwing, and it will be found that the spring is compressed; then the two small split cones can be taken away from the recess in the valve stem and the valve withdrawn.
+Take care when replacing the cylinder on to the crankcase to see that the packing washer is inserted, between the top of crankcase and the base of cylinder.
+If the washer between the cylinder head 'and barrel,' has been damaged in detaching the head, replace with a new one.
+Smear the face of the cylinder head with a thin film of oil or vaseline.
+This will act as an adhesive to which the washer can be fued, and will retain the washer in, its correct position whilst fitting the cylinder head on to the barrel.
+Place the cylinder head aguarely on orthodological